Leon1278/DigitalTwin-SecurityTesting/README.md

 ![Screenshot](misc/OpenPLC_Einstellungen_Program.png)

 Next click on the slave devices tab and enter the following settings.
+The ip address should be the address of your virtual maschine where your input/output-simulator is running.

 ![Screenshot](misc/OpenPLC_Einstellungen_SlaveDevice.png)